bhavishya112/SwiftFM/README.md

 	•	You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software.
 	•	The only requirements are that you include the original license and copyright notice in copies or substantial portions of the software.
 	•	The software is provided “as is”, without warranty of any kind.

+### Attribution

+SwiftFM was created by Ricky Stone.
+If you use or modify this library, please consider including a reference such as:
+“Based on Ricky Stone’s SwiftFM.”

+This is not a requirement of the MIT License, but an appreciated courtesy.